 United Way welcomed Dee Hoeflich as Office Manager in 2017.
 Dee comes to us from the American Red Cross of Knox County where she worked for 11 years in range of different positions.
 Dee brings vast office management skills and great customer service expertise to our organization.

-Lindsay Reasoner, Administrative Associate
+Victoria Leach, Administrative Associate

 Halle Krajenski, Program Director

 Halle joined United Way in 2022.
 With a passion for supporting people, addressing social needs, and strengthening the community’s growth and vibrancy, she works directly with community members and agency partners who contribute so much to the well-being of Knox County.
 Halle is a Knox County native and returned to our community after graduating from Wittenberg University in 2013.
 She has served on the NAMI (National Alliance on Mental Illness) Board of Directors, New Direction’s Prevention Advisory Committee, in Kiwanis, “Get Healthy Knox County,” KSAAT, Workdev, ROX (Ruling Our Experiences), and the Parent Support Initiative of Knox County as a Triple P Practitioner.
-Halle enjoys raising her family, pets (especially chickens), and has yet to find a hot sauce that is too spicy
+Halle enjoys raising her family, pets (especially chickens), and has yet to find a hot sauce that is too spicy.

 Walt Lewis, Resource Navigator